Meritocracy and Brain Drain

 Egghead intellectuals and scientists are treated as aliens.
 They are not loved - they are feared.
 Underpaying them is one way of reducing them to size and controlling their potentially pernicious or subversive activities.

 The penury of the intellect is guaranteed by the anti-capitalistic ethos of science.
-Scientific knowledge and discoveries must be instantly and selflessly shared with colleagues and the world at large.
-The fruits of science belong to the community, not to the scholar who labored to yield them.
+Scientific knowledge and discoveries should be instantly and selflessly shared with colleagues and the world at large.
+The fruits of science belong to the community, not to the scholar who toiled to yield them.
 It is a self-interested corporate sham, of course.
 Firms and universities own patents and benefit from them financially - but these benefits rarely accrue to individual researchers.

 Additionally, modern technology has rendered intellectual property a public good.
 Books, other texts, and scholarly papers are non-rivalrous (can be consumed numerous time without diminishing or altering) and non-exclusive.
 The concept of "original" or "one time phenomenon" vanishes with reproducibility.
-After all, what is the difference between the first copy of a treatise and the millionth one?
+After all, what is the difference between the first copy of a digitized tome and the millionth one?

+Thus impoverished and lacking in future prospects, their numbers are in steep decline.
+We are descending into a dark age of diminishing innovation and pulp "culture".
+The media's attention is equally divided between sports, politics, music, and films.
 One is hard pressed to find even a mention of the sciences, literature, or philosophy anywhere but on dedicated channels and "supplements".
 Intellectually challenging programming is shunned by both the print and the electronic media as a matter of policy.
 Literacy has plummeted even in the industrial and rich West.

-In the horror movie that our world had become, economic development policy is decided by Bob Geldof, the US Presidency is entrusted to the B-movies actor Ronald Reagan , our reading tastes are dictated by Oprah, and California's future is steered by Arnold Schwarzenegger.
+In the horror movie that our world had become, economic development policy is decided by Bob Geldof, the US Presidency is entrusted to B-movies actor Ronald Reagan , our reading tastes are dictated by Oprah, and California's future is steered by Arnold Schwarzenegger.

 Copyright Notice

-Free, unrestricted use is allowed on a non
+This material is copyrighted.
+Free, unrestricted use is allowed on a non commercial basis.

-reproduction of the material for any use and by any means.
+The author's name and a link to this Website must be incorporated in any reproduction of the material for any use and by any means.

 Internet: A Medium or a Message?